s2ward/tibia/README.md

 NPC transcript layout: [npc/{town}/{subarea}/{npc}.txt](https://github.com/s2ward/tibia/tree/main/npc)

-By searching in the Tree views below, you can quickly get to and find your NPC you are looking for (CTRL + F "A Prisoner")
+By searching in the Tree views below, you can quickly get to your NPC you are looking for (CTRL + F "A_Prisoner"), note the underscore.

 ### Tree views
 All Transcripts: [All](./doc/all_files_tree.md)